shahanavazm/git-notes/README.md

 Purpose of staging is to group a set of files into a single commit.

-To go back to an older commit which has a working code and make that as head, first checkout the old commit into a new branch and then merge the new branch to master.
+To go back to an older commit(commitid) which has a working code and make that as head:
+That is we want to revert commits from HEAD till commitid (not including). git revert --no-edit commitid..HEAD
+This will first revert the changes introduced by the commit at HEAD, Then it will revert the changes introduced by the previous commit, So on till it reaches commitid which it does not revert and stops.
+--no-edit will disable prompt for commit messages.

+to set editor as vim:
+git config --global core.editor vim

 ## Creating a new repository
 - git init